braverymedia/braveryweb/newsletter/youre-gonna-get-some-lock-in.md

 ---
 title: You're gonna get some lock-in
 description: Joel Goodman talks about why lock-in is inevitable with technology decisions.
+Even open source platforms impose some level of lock-in on their users.
 issue: 53
 date: 2024-01-11T13:51:14.809Z
 cover: